-Interestingly enough, three generations of the Skillman family—Archibald, Edward and Willis—edited the newspaper throughout its livelihood.
+Over the years, three generations of the Skillman family—Archibald, Edward and Willis—edited the newspaper throughout its livelihood.
 Archibald originally ran his printing press in nearby present-day Hamilton Ghost Town before moving his press to Eureka.
 The Eureka Sentinel originally started as a weekly newspaper, but became a daily by 1871 reporting local and international news via telegraph dispatches.
 The Sentinel’s reporting of mining and other opportunities helped bring people and investors to this once booming Nevada mining district.

-In addition to its historic building, interesting displays and amazing artifacts, the museum also features a gift shop that offers local crafts, books about Eureka’s fascinating past, as well as great gifts and souvenirs to take with you.
+In addition to its historic building, interesting displays and amazing artifacts, the museum also features a gift shop that offers local crafts, books about Eureka’s fascinating past, as well as memorable gifts and souvenirs to take with you.